 Alex has 15 years of experience in working in the museum sector, delivering learning and digital projects which engage visitors, learners and the curious with culture.
 Working with cultural, creative and heritage organisations, he supports them in delivering innovative projects that capture their imagination and ambitions.
 Alex has a broad range of experience in developing and delivering National Lottery Heritage Fund projects, creating activity and interpretation plans and shaping funding applications.

 At the V&A he led Digital Programmes, delivering a programme of events, workshops and digital artistic commissions that engaged the public with cutting edge creative practices.
 The V&A’s Digital Design Week, as part of London Design Festival, was co-curated by Alex and his team and in 2017 in its sixth year of running, it reached over 80,000 visitors.

 His curatorial work showcases contemporary pieces by interdisciplinary artists, designers, researchers and technologists and creates opportunities for the public to collaborate and get creative.

 His research and work in museum education has taken him to a number of organisations including Museum of London, University College London (UCL), Crafts Council, Central Saint Martins and Brighton Festival.
 Having studied at University of Wales, Aberystwyth, Alex went on to gain an MA in Museums and Galleries in Education at UCL where he is now a visiting lecturer.

-Alex is also Co-Director at Flow Associates, an agency working across arts and culture to help organisations to thrive, engage and remain relevant.
+Alex is also Co-Director at Flow Associates, an agency working across arts and culture to help organisations to thrive, engage and innovate.